turbolinks/turbolinks/README.md

 The Turbolinks Rails engine performs this optimization automatically for non-GET XHR requests that redirect with the `redirect_to` helper.

+## Custom Error Pages

+By default, Turbolinks replaces the entire `<html>` element if non-2xx status is returned from server.
+This prevents from accidentally replacing `<body>` with tree not returned by application code.

+To disable this behavior to create custom error pages, send the `Turbolinks-Status` header with value `OK`.
+With `turbolinks-rails` gem, `render` method of Rails controller will send this header automatically.

 ## Setting Custom HTTP Headers

 You can observe the `turbolinks:request-start` event to set custom headers on Turbolinks requests.
 Access the request’s XMLHttpRequest object via `event.data.xhr`, then call the [`setRequestHeader`](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) method as many times as you wish.